Representing the interests of engineers across America

 Advancing the engineering profession's impact on the public good.

 To serve as one voice for the U.S. engineering profession.

-AAES and the U.S. Department of Labor are developing a competency model for the engineering profession in order to help build a broader understanding of the knowledge and skills needed by engineers.
+The Engineering Competency Model has launched!
+AAES and the U.S. Department of Labor have developed a model for the engineering profession in order to help build a broader understanding of the knowledge and skills needed by engineers.